Nuance-XINFRA/Hera-Monitoring/README.md

 ### Kibana

-* *config.js.*: This is the Kibana Configuration file.
+* *config.js.*: This is the Kibana configuration file.
 The one we provide specify the correct host/port for the other services Kibana needs to communicate with.

 ### Logstash